Skip to Main Content

 Please note that registration is required for this event as it is taking place over Zoom.

 We strive to make our events accessible.
-To request a disability accommodation and/or language services, please contact: Jessy Wheeler at jwheeler@bpl.org, by September 25, 2024.
+To request a disability accommodation and/or language services, please contact: Jessy Wheeler at jwheeler@bpl.org.
 Please allow at least two weeks to arrange for accommodations.

 6:00 PM – 7:30 PM